Xilinx/Applications/GZip/README.md

 In this example GZip implementation, the LZ77 module has been accelerated on the FPGA device available on the AWS F1 instance.
 The accelerated LZ77 algorithm provides a throughput of 3.5GBytes/s using 2 compute units.
 Higher performance can be achieved by using additional compute units.
-It also achieves 1.5x compression ratio (Silesia Benchmark).
+FPGA accelerated LZ77 module achieves 1.5x compression ratio.

 ### Resource Utilization